 If you get bored of running easily, it’s a sign that you need to engage your mind as well as your body.
-In this blog I want to talk about tips to keep running fun.
+There are lots of tips to keep running fun and get more creative with your runs.

 I’ve spoken about motivation a lot on my blog and social media, in particular the tips and techniques that I find useful when trying to stay motivated.